Python Binary File Guide: Practical Read, Parse, Write

 line = file.readline() # Read the next line

-• Binary log files or binary data that includes newlines
+• Binary log files and other binary data that contain newlines

-• If no newline exists, the entire content is treated as one line, so this method is valid only for specific files
+• If there are no newlines, the entire content is considered a single line, so this method is only effective for appropriate files

-The seek() method allows you to read data from any position in the file.
+Using seek() allows you to read data from any position in the file.

 Basic Syntax of seek()